mbatorek7/regex/README.md

 ## Summary

-Within this tutorial, I will go through regular expressions that are used in web development and how they are written in order to be used to find patterns in strings.
+Within this tutorial, I will go through different components of regular expressions that are used in web development and how they are written in order to be used to find patterns in strings.

 ## Table of Contents